|

 This is the reason Christendom exists as it is seen today.
 The corruption brought about by the leaven, destroying “the faith,” has produced a condition in which the return of Christ is either not taught at all or it is invariably taught in such a way that things surrounding “the faith” are not dealt with.

-The very reason for the existence of Christians upon the earth is intimately linked to the coming kingdom.
-Christians are the ones destined to occupy the throne with Christ; and this is the heart of that which has come under attack through the working of the leaven.
+The very reason for the existence of Christians upon the earth is inseparably linked to the coming kingdom.
+Christians are the ones destined to occupy the throne with Christ; and this is the heart of that which has come under attack by and through the working of the leaven.

-Every Christian is a firstborn child of God, in possession of the rights of primogeniture; and these rights, in their entirety, have to do with positions in the coming kingdom.
-Everything moves toward that day when Christ will take the kingdom; and this is a fact that seems to be equally hated and despised by both the world around us and by the worldly-minded Laodicean Christians in our midst.
+Every Christian is in line to inherit the rights of the firstborn, the rights of primogeniture; and these rights, in their entirety, have to do with positions in the coming kingdom.
+Everything moves toward that day when Christ will take the kingdom; and this appears to be something viewed in a somewhat similar respect by both the world around us and by the worldly-minded Laodicean Christians in our midst.

 (“The world” though really doesn’t possess a spiritual capacity to understand the things surrounding that day when Christ takes the kingdom.
 All “the world” can know is fact concerning the matter, i.e., that Christ one day will take the kingdom.